 - A) The institution evaluates the student's progress and determines that the student did not make satisfactory academic progress during the financial aid warning or previous evaluation period; - B) The student prevails upon appeal of a negative progress determination prior to being placed on financial aid probation; and - C) The institution determines that satisfactory academic progress standards can be met by the end of the subsequent evaluation period; or - D) The institution develops an academic plan for the student that, if followed, will ensure that the student is able to meet the institution's satisfactory academic progress requirements by a specific point within the maximum time frame established for the individual student.

-Should a student choose to appeal a satisfactory academic progress determination, the student must consider that in order to reestablish satisfactory academic progress and financial aid eligibility, if applicable, by meeting the minimum academic and/or attendance requirements.
+3-9 student must consider that in order to reestablish satisfactory academic progress and financial aid eligibility, if applicable, by meeting the minimum academic and/or attendance requirements.